Jacky Cheung: Early life

-Jacky Cheung was born and grew up in Quarry Bay in the eastern part of Hong Kong Island.
+Cheung was born and grew up in Quarry Bay in the Eastern District of Hong Kong Island.
 His father is from Tianjin and his mother is from Shanghai.
+As a child, he lived with his parents and two siblings in a 100 square feet apartment which they simultaneously shared with at least fifteen other relatives.
 He attended North Point Government Primary School from 1967 to 1973, and graduated from Literary College in 1978.

 In 2007, Cheung revealed that the paternal side of his family are mostly seamen, including his father, paternal cousin, and older brother.
 His first language is Cantonese, but he also speaks Mandarin and English.
 He sings Cantonese, Mandarin, Japanese, Korean and modern English pop songs.
 Cheung is known for his rich baritone voice, but also his dramatic vibrato by rapidly moving his pronounced Adam's Apple.

 Musical career

+1985–1992: Career beginnings and early breakthrough

 Cheung originally started working as a reservation officer for the airline Cathay Pacific.
 His music career started when he won the Amateur 18-Hong Kong district singing contest in 1984 with the song "Fatherland" (大地恩情) by Michael Kwan.
 He outcompeted more than 10,000 other contestants.
 After winning the contest, he was signed by the then Polygram Records, now Universal Music Group.
 Although encouraged by a bright start, he did not achieve immediate supremacy in Cantopop, then dominated by Leslie Cheung, Alan Tam, Anita Mui and Danny Chan.
-In 1985 he won his first two major awards together with the 1985 RTHK Top 10 Gold Songs Awards and the 1985 Jade Solid Gold Top 10 Awards.
+In 1985, he won his first two major awards together with the 1985 RTHK Top 10 Gold Songs Awards and the 1985 Jade Solid Gold Top 10 Awards.
+From 1985 to 1998, he won the Top 10 Songs award from Jade Solid Gold Best Ten Music Awards every year, except in 1988.

-In 1991 he released the song "Loving You More Every Day" (每天愛你多一些), a translated version of the Japanese Southern All Stars hit "Midsummer's Fruit" (真夏の果実).
+In 1991, he released the song "Loving You More Every Day" (每天愛你多一些), a translated version of the Japanese Southern All Stars hit "Midsummer's Fruit" (真夏の果実).
 The album True Love Expression (真情流露) in 1992, as well as the subsequent release, Love Sparks (愛火花) in 1992, achieved sales of over 400,000 copies in Hong Kong alone.